whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/development/get-started-devlopr.md

+# Get-started-devlopr

-## Getting Started - How to use “devlopr-jekyll” theme
+## Getting Started - How to Use “devlopr-jekyll” Theme

 ## What’s Jekyll ?